marialarsson/procedural_wood_texture/README.md

 ## To do:s

-Set up lights

-Import information from step 1 of the optimization (pith center line, etc.).

 Heartwood/sapwood difference.

+More color variation of annual rings:
+- Band-wise color noise
+- Earlywood/latewood color noise

 Knots.

-Consider changing ray construction to enable more raidus-wise overlap.
+Consider changing ray construction to enable more radius-wise overlap.

-...